 Why is there a strike?

-Strike action is taking place amidst ongoing concerns and disputes regarding pay, job cuts, and working conditions.
+Strike action is taking place amidst concerns and disputes regarding pay and working issues, such as long hours.

 Are Overground and DLR services affected by the train strike?